Syllabus (FAS CS51) #

 Lab solutions are distributed the day after the lab.
 Each week, lab submissions are tested in a virtual quiz.

-Students with an excused absence from a lab can still access the lab materials and submit their individual submission after the lab sessions.
+Students with an excused absence from a lab can still access the lab materials and submit their individual submission after the lab sessions (but before the virtual quiz deadline for that lab).

 Lectures #